mnaoumov/obsidian-refresh-any-view/README.md

 (formerly known as `Refresh Preview`, see [Rebranding](#rebranding) section for more details)

-This is a plugin for [Obsidian](https://obsidian.md/) that allows to refresh preview mode without reopening the note.
+This is a plugin for [Obsidian](https://obsidian.md/) that allows to refresh any view without reopening it.

 It is usually useful if you have some dynamic content: